cs224/weisser-zwerg-dev-indie-web-sources/site/src/posts/digital-civil-rights-digital-integrity.md

 layout: "layouts/post-with-toc.njk"
 title: "Digital Civil Rights and Privacy: Embracing Digital Integrity"
 description: "Digital Integrity (Recht auf digitale Unversehrtheit) is a more comprehensive approach to what life in the digital age entails."
+seodescription: "Digital integrity as a civil right: why our online selves deserve autonomy.
+Threat model: surveillance, nudging, coercion, lifecycle lock-in.
+And safeguards: sanctity of the home."
 creationdate: 2025-03-30
 keywords: digital civil rights, privacy, digital integrity, digital bill of rights
 date: 2025-03-30